traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

     b.
 Press JSfiddle button or "Code"
     c.
 Copy the chart configuration from the javaScript
     d.
 Set your chartOptions variable equal to it

-        Problem:  How will you get the data into your char component?

  8. Edit the chartOptions object:
     -- Remove the series from the object

  9. Create a private method:  reloadData()
     a.
+This method will invoke a REST call to get the data

+    b.
 This method set the series section of your chartOptions object

     b.
-This method will tell Highcharts to render the chart in the div called "chart3"
+This method will tell Highcharts to render the chart in the div called "chart4"

 10. After the component has rendered the HTML, call your reloadData() method

 11. Verify that you see the chart in the dashboard page

-Part 2 / Create the full-size version of this column chart component
+Part 3 / Create the full-size version of this column chart component
 --------------------------------------------------------------------
  1. Setup the Page
     a.
 Generate the component:                ZoomableTimeSeriesLineChartLargeComponent